A short visit to Sikkim & Darjeeling attending festival in Sikkim in Feburary or Dasai in Darjeeling(October)

 Cost depending on your group size.

-- Accommodation on twin sharing basis with breakfast and Dinner.
+- Accommodation on twin sharing basis as per the meal plan.

 - Entrance fees, toy train tickets and permits.